 It usually takes a reasonable amount of capital to start up a business.
 A fair percentage of this capital has to go towards purchasing fixed assets such as a vehicle, office equipment, display fixtures, software, website, and numerous other assets.
 Besides allowing enough capital to purchase the equipment you need and pay for other set up costs, many people forget to set aside working capital.
 This is the extra money you need to keep you going until the cash starts to flow into the business.

 New business owners often underestimate how long it takes for customers to pay their bills if they offer credit.
 Cash flow is very important.
 Lack of it is a very quick way to go broke.

 Lack of Management Skills

 Knowing how to do something ‘technically’ doesn’t necessarily mean you know how to run a successful business.
-If you don’t have competent management or business skills, it can lead to financial problems.
-This in turn can cause your business to run out of cash.
+If you don’t have competent leadership, management, or business operational skills, it can lead to financial problems.
+This, in turn, can cause your business to run out of cash.